web builder

-Benefits
+Benefits of Massage

 Massage doesn’t just feel great, it also provides excellent recovery assistance for athletes.
 Getting a regular massage once a month or more can help you reduce soreness and risk of injury while increasing mobility so you can perform better.
 During high intensity exercise, lactic acid and general toxins from acidity increase in your muscles.
 Your body can naturally clear lactic acid and toxins with time and rest, however massage can help expedite the process, especially when you are working out often.
 Other Benefits Include:

-range of motion and has the added benefit of making your muscles look more toned.
+• Massage lengthens fascia and muscle easing it back into place.
+This increases range of motion and has the added benefit of making your muscles look more toned.

 • Increases blood flow and circulation getting more oxygen into your body.